 At Avery, we welcome the opportunity to have an open conversation with you to understand the changes you are looking for with surgery.
 Our patients’ stories matter a great deal to us.
-You can discover some of our wonderful patients’ journeys here.

 Wherever you are on your personal journey, we would like to assist you.
-Dr Avery will listen to your concerns and what you want to achieve with surgery.
-Dr Avery will assess your health and medical history to ensure any surgical procedure you are considering is a safe and appropriate choice for you.
+Your reasons for having surgery and your expectations from surgery are important conversations to have before undergoing surgery.
+Dr Avery will also assess your health and medical history to ensure any surgical procedure you are considering is a safe and appropriate choice for you.

-The purpose of your initial consultation with Dr Avery is to discuss both your concerns and your goals.
-It is an opportunity to openly communicate what you want to change, alleviate, improve, restore, enhance, or remove.
+The purpose of your initial consultation with Dr Avery is to discuss your motivations for surgery and expectations from surgery.
+It is an opportunity to openly communicate what you want to change, alleviate or remove.
 We will discuss any concerns you may have about your potential surgery and its outcome.
 We will also collect information that is specific and tailored to you, to add to the knowledge you acquired through your research outside of the consultation process.

-When you arrive at Avery, you will check in with our front-desk team and complete a medical history form, if not already completed.
-We encourage you to bring a supportive family member or friend who can remain with you throughout the consultation if you like, and be a sounding board during your decision-making process following the consultation process.
+When you arrive at Avery, you will check in with our Care Team and complete a medical history form, if not already completed.
+We encourage you to bring a supportive family member or friend who can remain with you throughout the consultation if you like, and be a sounding board during your decision-making process following the consultation.

 The consultation with Dr Avery will include an examination of the area of your body that you are concerned with and considering changing.
 Our aim will be to determine if plastic surgery can achieve what you hope it will, and if so, what specific plastic surgery procedures will address your concerns and meet your expectations in a realistic way.

-Plastic surgery procedures generally impact both physical appearance and your psychological response to the new changes in your body.
-Besides all the advantages to having plastic surgery, it is important to be fully aware of any potential limitations of the operation and how they apply to your unique situation.
-This includes possible complications and what can be done if these occur.
+Plastic surgery procedures can impact physical appearance and there may be a psychological response to the changes in your body after surgery.
+Besides the reasons for having plastic surgery, it is important to be fully aware of any potential limitations of the operation and how they apply to your unique situation.
+This includes the risks of having surgery and all of the possible complications that can occur after surgery, and what can be done if these occur.

 We will discuss what the surgery involves, how it relates to you specifically given your uniqueness and current state of health, what the possible risks of the surgery are, and then decide if having the surgery is a safe and appropriate choice for you as an individual.

-After your consultation, our support team will be there to talk through any further questions you have, including the cost of the surgery.
+After your consultation, our Care Team will be there to talk through any further questions you have, including the cost of the surgery.

 At Avery, our goal is to ensure you are equipped with the knowledge needed for you to feel empowered throughout the decision-making process, surgery and post-surgery.